joelwking/code-samples/passable/program_specs.md

 * Execution with an unrecognized argument
 * Execution specifying -h and --help
 * Specify the -f option with no filename, and an invalid filename
-* Specify the -i option with no
+* Specify the -i option with no clear text password and with a password
 * Execute using a valid -i and -f arguments
 * CSV file with blank lines